The machine with no floor

 • That the binary will be loaded by a dynamic linker (ld-linux.so)

-Building the toolchain
+Getting the toolchain

 Note: You will eventually need a second toolchain for userspace - one that does know about your OS and links against your custom libc.
 We will cover that when we get to the userspace chapters.
 For now, the freestanding toolchain is all you need.